Vikas-Prince/Full-Stack-Infra-Setup/README.md

 The architecture integrates:

 - **Full-Stack Development** → **React.js (Frontend), Node.js (Backend), and MongoDB (Database - sharded cluster)**
-- **Multi-Environment Setup & Infrastructure as Code (IaC)** → **Terraform Workspaces for environment segregation and remote backend for state management, along with Terraform used for AWS provisioning and Ansible for EC2 configuration, ensuring consistent and automated infrastructure deployment across multiple environments.**
+- **Multi-Environment Setup & Infrastructure as Code (IaC)** → **Terraform Workspaces for environment segregation and remote backend for state management, along with Terraform used for AWS provisioning**
+-  **Configuraion Management** → **Ansible for EC2 configuration, ensuring consistent and automated infrastructure deployment across multiple environments.**
 - **CI/CD & GitOps** → **Jenkins, SonarQube, Nexus Repository, and ArgoCD for automated deployments**
 - **Centralized ArgoCD Deployment** → **Implemented a hub-spoke model with ArgoCD deployed in the staging cluster as the hub, managing deployments for the production cluster (spoke) efficiently**
 - **Centralized Monitoring & Service Discovery** → **Prometheus stack deployed on the hub cluster (staging) to scrape metrics from all other clusters, ensuring unified monitoring and observability**